Lao PDR

 • International Education Standards

-The Law on Independent Audit of 2014 stipulates initial professional development and continuing professional development (CPD) requirements in Laos and provides authority to the Laos Certified Public Accountants (LCPAA), under the oversight of the Ministry of Finance, as the body responsible for setting these requirements.
+The Law on Independent Audit of 2014 stipulates initial professional development and continuing professional development (CPD) requirements in Laos and provides authority to the LCPAA, under the oversight of the Ministry of Finance, as the body responsible for setting these requirements.

-To comply with its legal and regulatory obligation, the LCPAA signed a partnership agreement with the Association of Chartered Certified Accountants (ACCA) in February 2016 which allows LCPAA to use the ACCA syllabus as a basis for the Laos CPA qualification.
-As of January 2019, to qualify as a Laos CPA, candidates are required to: (i) pass 14 exams; (ii) attain three years of practical experience; and (iii) attend a professional ethics module.
-Individuals who attend and complete a university program in Accounting, Tax or Audit at the National University of Laos are able to obtain certain exemptions.
-“Accounting Consultants” and other individuals who qualified under the previous LCPAA certification program (in operation from 1998–2015) are required to pass the five ACCA P- Level papers in order to maintain their licenses.
+The LCPAA renewed a partnership agreement with the Association of Chartered Certified Accountants (ACCA) in November 2022 which allows LCPAA to use the ACCA syllabus and exam as a basis for the Lao CPA qualification.
+As of January 2023, to qualify as a Lao CPA, candidates are required to: (i) pass examinations; (ii) attain three years of practical experience; and (iii) attend a professional ethics module.
+“Accounting Consultants” and other individuals who qualified under the previous LCPAA certification program (in operation from 1998–2015) are required to pass ACCA P- Level papers to maintain their licenses.

 • International Standards on Auditing

-Under the Law on Independent Audit, the Ministry of Finance (MoF) is responsible for setting auditing standards in Laos.
-The MoF adopts the International Standard on Auditing as issued by the IAASB in English and are effective for all mandatory audits.
+Under the Law on Independent Audit, the MoF is responsible for setting auditing standards in Laos.
+The MoF adopts the International Standard on Auditing as issued by the IAASB in English for all mandatory audits.

-Under the Enterprise Law of 2016, limited liability companies above a threshold of more than 50 billion kip in assets (~USD 6.2 million), are required to be audited.
 In accordance with the Law on Independent Audit of 2014, mandatory audits are required for all public interest entities, foreign enterprises, state-owned enterprises, and external loan and grant projects.
+Under the Enterprise Law of 2022, limited liability companies could be audited depending on the shareholders’ meetings and has to be complied with related independence audit law.

 Current Status: Adopted